Perspective | The grandmothers are fed up, America. And they’ve come to finish the job.

 So, with the deep sigh of the hard-working women who have been finishing unfinished business for decades, Coles and her sisterhood of elders got on their motorized scooters, grabbed their canes and comfort shoes and headed to the Lincoln Memorial for yet another March on Washington.

-They remembered being young and hopeful, invigorated and energized by that crystal moment in 1963, when they heard Martin Luther King Jr.’s words about a dream.
+They remembered being young and hopeful, invigorated and energized by that crystal moment in 1963, when they heard the Rev. Martin Luther King Jr.’s words about a dream.
 Some, like Coles, were there that day.

 “There was a feeling of unity, serenity.
 The crowd, walking into it all the way to the edge of the reflecting pool,” Coles recalled of the day she came to the original March on Washington, her 6-year-old daughter in tow.